Ronald Koeman: Style of play

 A composed player on the ball, Koeman was capable of being deployed both as a defender and as a midfielder, and he frequently played as a sweeper, due to his vision and his ability on the ball.
 Regarded as one of the best and most prolific attacking central defenders of all time, due to his eye for goal, Koeman was renowned for his long-range passing, as well as his shooting accuracy and power from distance, especially on free kicks; he is the top scoring defender in world football, and Barcelona's top scoring defender.
 A versatile set piece specialist, Koeman was nicknamed the King of free kicks, and was capable of striking the ball with power from long range free kicks, or curling shots on goal from close range; he was also an accurate penalty kick taker.
 Regarding his unique run-up and approach to taking free kicks and penalties, Rob Smyth of The Guardian commented in 2009: "We tend to associate Koeman with that particular type of free-kick, where he would lace the ball in a manner that was paradoxically sledgehammer rather than silk, yet if anything he was more adept at the seductive, shorter-range curler.
 As with his penalties, when he would charge towards the ball like a man with murder in mind only to tap it gently into the net, part of the skill was in the deception.
 With Koeman, there was more than one way to skin a defensive wall; as all Englishmen know well, he could flippin' flip one as well."

+Style of management

+Koeman most commonly organises his teams to have a defensive approach led by their method of attack, whether that be a 4–3–3, a 4–2–3–1 or an alternative, and to defend with minimal space between the lines.
+Describing his coaching style when appointed as manager of Barcelona, he said: "I’m a coach who likes his teams to be disciplined and well-organised team.
+I like to dominate games.
+The Dutch like attacking football.
+I like to be direct and have good communication with my players.
+We hold short meetings but that make the message clear."

 Records

-Koeman is the top scoring defender in world football, and Barcelona's top scoring defender, with 90 goals in all competitions.
+Koeman is the top scoring defender in world football, scoring 90 goals in all competitions for Barcelona.
 An accurate free kick and penalty kick taker, Koeman was nicknamed the King of free kicks throughout his playing career, and is Barcelona's second-highest goalscorer from free kicks, after previous club captain Lionel Messi, with 26 goals from set pieces in all competitions; he is also Barcelona's second-highest scorer from penalties in La Liga, behind Messi once again, with 46 goals from spot kicks, and the highest scoring defender in La Liga from penalties.
 With 67 goals, he is the second most prolific defender in La Liga history, behind Sergio Ramos.
 He currently holds the record for 25 consecutive successful penalty conversions in La Liga.